Search NSGC

 Pre-conference Symposia

-Pre-conference Symposia are five hours in length, allowing for time to take a deeper dive into a specific topic area.
+Pre-conference symposia are five hours in length, allowing time for a deeper dive into a specific topic area.
 Collaboration with SIGs for this specialty content is encouraged.
 A minimum of 15 minutes for questions and discussions with the audience is recommended for every 45 minutes of content.
+A 30-minute break will be built into the schedule, and additional breaks can be added at your discretion.
+Pre-cons typically host up to 150 attendees each.

 Plenary Sessions

-Plenary sessions are 30 minutes to one hour in length and are held unopposed to any other educational activity, allowing for all attendees to be present.
-These sessions, aim to highlihgt genetic counselor research, best practices and the value our profession brings to a variety of roles.
-Sessions considered for plenary should be applicable to the majority of attendees.
+Plenary sessions are 30 - 60 minutes in length and held unopposed by other educational activity, allowing for all attendees to be present.
+These sessions aim to highlight genetic counselor research, best practices, and/or the value our profession brings to a variety of roles.
+Plenary session content should be applicable to the majority of Annual Conference attendees.
+Plenary sessions are also broadcast to a virtual audience and should include a method for engaging with these individuals.

 Janus Lecture

-The Janus Lecture is a yearly event named after the ancient Roman god, Janus, who was depicted with two faces, one looking to the past and one to the future.
-In this spirit, the Janus Lecture features a genetic counselor with expertise in a specific specialty area, sharing his/her expertise on the past, present and future of their specialty.
+The Janus Lecture is an annual honored keynote address named for the ancient Roman god, Janus, who was depicted with two faces, one looking to the past and one to the future.
+In this spirit, the Janus Lecture features a genetic counselor with expertise in a specific specialty area sharing their expertise on the past, present, and future of their specialty.
 One genetic counselor will be selected to give a 30-minute lecture based on nominations from the general membership.
-To nominate yourself or a colleague, please complete Janus Lecture Nomination form.
-After the close of the nomination process, we will reach out to the nominee to request a CV.
-If you have any questions, please email speakers@nsgc.org.
+After the close of the nomination process, NSGC staff will reach out to nominees to request a CV.
+You are welcome to self-nominate and/or to nominate a colleague.

 Writing Learning Objectives